ajcr/IntervalAlgebra/README.md

 # IntervalType

-A simple C extension module for Python implementing a basic Interval type.
+A C extension module for Python implementing a basic Interval type and the key relations of [Allen's Interval Algebra](https://en.wikipedia.org/wiki/Allen%27s_interval_algebra).

 This was primarily a quick toy project for me to familiarise myself with some of the intracacies of the CPython API.
-Though relatively small, it may be a useful starting point for something more ambitious and still serves as a usable type in the meantime.
+It may be a useful starting point for something more ambitious and serves as a usable type in the meantime.

 ## Installation